MashaPav/Scripts/get_account_contacts/README.md

 ### Company's contacts at logz.io (customer success engineer and account manager)

 This script gets data from Intercom API and accepts 'company_contacts.csv' file as an input with account id's on logz.io as a column.
+Requires Python 3.8

 To Run this script, please do the following: